kanksha9j/ROS/Steps.md

 ROS-launch file – Running multiple nodes together.

+8. ROS-TF transformations – Understanding coordinate frames is critical for motion planning.
+   -
+   rosrun tf tf_monitor
+   rosrun tf tf_monitor source_frame target_frame # print the release status of all coordinate systems in the TF tree, rosrun tf tf_echo source_frame target_frame # tf_echo: Used to view the transformation relationship between specified coordinate systems, terminal input. rosrun tf static_transform_publisher x y x yaw pitch roll frame_id child_frame_id period_in_ms # static_transform_publisher: Used to publish static coordinate transformations between two coordinate systems that do not undergo relative position changes rosrun rqt_tf_tree rqt_tf_tree  # This is a real-time tool that observes the coordinate system tree published on ros and uses the refresh button to update the contents of the tree

 2. Visualization & Geometry

 ROS-rviz – Essential for visualizing your robot, MoveIt planning scenes, and paths.

-ROS-TF transformations – Understanding coordinate frames is critical for motion planning.